Services

 Specification Journey

-How architects discover, evaluate, and specify products, and which information sources matter at each stage: BIM libraries, manufacturer sites, peer recommendations, trade press, CPD events.
-Where decisions get confirmed or overridden by contractors, and how sustainability certifications and regulation shape the shortlist.
+How architects discover, evaluate, and specify, and which sources matter at each stage.
+Where contractors confirm or override the choice, and how certifications and regulation shape the shortlist.

 2